1. Medical Stuff:

 Our world deserves better.

-Tags: Allie, Andy, Answers, Call to Action, Changes, Ehlers-Danlos, Ehlers-Danlos Society, Electrolytes, Family, Frustrations, Keto Flu, Ketogenic Diet, Kindergarten, Osteopathic Manipulative Medicine (OMM), Research, Struggles, Teaching
+Tags: Allie, Answers, Call to Action, Changes, Ehlers-Danlos, Ehlers-Danlos Society, Electrolytes, Family, Frustrations, Keto Flu, Ketogenic Diet, Kindergarten, Osteopathic Manipulative Medicine (OMM), Research, Struggles, Teaching

 Trackback from your site.